Garage Door

 You press the button and get total silence.

-If the wall console still works, it’s the remote, usually a battery or a lost programming pairing.
+If the wall console still works, it’s usually a garage door remote repair issue involving a dead battery or lost programming.
 If neither works, the logic board loses power: dead transformer, blown fuse, or a tripped GFCI you didn’t notice.

 02 / Reverses